Draw A Rectangle - Demo 02

 Screenspace

 Like any good program or library, OpenGL creates an abstraction.
 In this case, it abstracts over screen-space, thus freeing the programmer from caring about screen size.
-If a programmer does not want to program in discrete (discrete means integer values, not continuous) screen-space, what type of numbers should he use?
-Firstly, it should be a continuous space, meaning that it should be in decimal numbers.
-Because if a real-world object is 10.3 meters long, a programmer should be able to enter “float foo = 10.3”.
+Since a programmer does not want to program in discrete (discrete means integer values, not continuous) screen-space, what type of numbers should he use?
+Firstly, it should be a continuous space, because if a real-world object is 10.3 meters long, a programmer should be able to enter “float foo = 10.3”.
 Secondly, it should be a fixed range vertically and an fixed range horizontally.
 OpenGL will have to convert points from some space to screen-space, and since this is done in hardware (i.e. you can’t pragmatically change how the conversion happens), it should be a fixed size.

 NDC space